buildbeaver/buildbeaver.github.io/docs/intro.md

 - **Fingerprinting**: Speed up builds by re-using artifacts from previous builds when the inputs to a Job haven't changed.

-There's more to BuildBeaver - see the [Dynamic Builds Guide](category/guide-to-dynamic-builds) for details.
+See the [Dynamic Builds Guide](category/guide-to-dynamic-builds) for details of these features and more.

 ## Getting Started